Roof Inspection in Denver, CO — Free, Documented, No Pressure

 Should I get an inspection before filing a hail damage insurance claim?

-What's the difference between a roof inspection and a roof repair?
+What is the difference between a roof inspection and a roof repair?

 An inspection is an evaluation — it documents condition and produces a recommendation.
 A repair is work performed to correct a verified failure.
-Many inspections conclude with a "monitor" recommendation rather than a repair recommendation — the inspection is valuable regardless of whether any work follows from it.
+Many inspections conclude with a monitor recommendation rather than a repair recommendation — the inspection is valuable regardless of whether any work follows from it.

 Do you inspect gutters and exterior components during a roof inspection?